 These were ancient Danites!
 Their very name identifies them!
 They gave their name to their island, SarDINia, and their very name SharDANa, proves who they really were.

 In Hebrew, the term “sharon” means a level “plain.”
 It comes from the root word yashar, meaning “to make straight or even, right, pleasant, prosperous.”
 The “Shardana” were nothing more than the “prosperous DANites,” the tribe of Dan!
 The term “sar” or “shar” in Hebrew means “chief,” “prince,” “ruler,” from which such words as “Tsar,” “Caesar,” “Kaiser,” etc., derive.
 The “Shar-Dana,” then, were the chiefs or princes of DAN!” (from https://www.hope-of-israel.org)]

 Territory of The Tribe of Dan

-The portion of land assigned to Dan was a central coastal area of Canaan adjoined to the territories of Ephraim, Benjamin and Judah, and lay on the western side of the of the mountains.
+The portion of land assigned to Dan was a central coastal area of Canaan adjoined to the territories of Ephraim, Benjamin, and Judah, and lay on the western side of the mountains.
 In Judges 18:27-29, we find scripture declaring the initial territory assigned to the Tribe of Dan: